-Some examples: "2: Temp. monitor" "5: Pump 1"

-- "10: Digital S12" - "32: T sensor defect"
+Some examples: "2: Temp. monitor" "5: Pump 1" "10: Digital S12" "32: T sensor defect" Related to the examples, t communication to the BM

 Related to the examples, the numbers 2, 5 and 10 are used in the alarm communication to the BMS / SCADA system.
 Related to the examples, "Temp. monitor", "Pump 1" and "Digital S12" are the alarm points.
 Related to the examples, "32: T sensor defect" indicates the monitoring of connected sensors.
+Alarm numbers and alarm points might differ depending on actual